AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 CBFlorida State6-1, 193 lbsDevelopmental

-A long, physical corner with the tools to develop into a press-man starter — his 2025 production dipped as offenses targeted him more, which is actually a positive signal, and the raw athleticism gives him the ceiling teams invest in despite the developmental timeline.
+A long, physical corner with the tools to develop into a press-man starter — his production dipped as offenses targeted him more in his final season, which is a positive signal of how seriously teams took his assignment, and the raw athleticism gives him the ceiling teams invest in despite the developmental timeline.

 44